nibasya/MozjpegGUI/MozJpegGUI/Ship/x86_Global/ReadMe.txt

  h) If you want to continue the conversion with other sets of the files, push ÅgClearÅh button, and start again from b).

 6. History
  Ver.
+1.3:
+  1. Added functionality to save the images into the save folder as the original one.
+  2. Fixed issue: Some texts in the GUI was hidden.
+ Ver.
 1.2:
   1. Fixed bug: If filename includes empty space, the software failes to write in correct filename Ver.
 1.1: